 Pastor David Pierce and his wife Jenny arrived in April 2011 to carry forward with the same successful momentum until his retirement in September 2017.

-Currently, the vibrant and energetic Rev. Dr. Cindy Benz is leading the church until the search for a new pastor is completed.
+Currently, the vibrant and energetic Rev. Dr. Cynthia M. Benz is leading the church until the search for a new pastor is completed.